-Income & Wealth Inequality: Since 1980, there has been a significant and widening gap in income as executive compensation among the largest companies has risen much faster than that of the typical worker.
-The result has been a growing concentration of wealth that is counter-productive to our market-based consumer economy and that undermines the principles of American democracy.
+Income & Wealth Inequality (Preview): Since 1981, there has been a significant and widening gap in income as executive compensation among the largest companies has risen much faster than that of the typical worker.
+The result has been a growing concentration of wealth that is counter-productive to our market-based consumer economy and also undermines the principles of American democracy.

 Money in Politics: Wealth provides political access to the few who possess it and leaves those who lack financial resources with no voice, or a very quiet voice, in the political process.
 It follows that as wealth shifts to a small percent of the population, so too does political influence.
 While the US continues to have free elections, in many cases, and especially at the state and national levels, the wealthiest individuals contribute vast sums of money to promote the candidates and policies that they prefer.